davebdb/fnfw/README.md

 this will run this command against all hours that are not equal to the current hour when executed in the LOG_DIRECTORY.

+Standard output application
+parseToCSV-stdout.py logPath searchType
+searchType may be of values: traffic utm event